Hospitals relax Covid rules on maternity appointments

 A rise in Covid-19 cases and the introduction of a second lockdown had forced hospitals in the region to review visiting rules.

-Appointments for maternity patients were also affected by changes, with ESNEFT, which manages Ipswich, Colchester and Clacton hospitals, permitting one adult from the same household to as the expectant mum to attend the 12 and 20 week scans.
+Appointments for maternity patients were also affected by changes, with ESNEFT - which manages Ipswich, Colchester and Clacton hospitals - permitting one adult from the same household as the expectant mum to attend the 12 and 20-week scans.

 Anna Shasha, director of midwifery at ESNEFT, said arrangements would be kept under regular review, and that expectant mums and partners updated on any changes.